Posted by Team KMCU on Jun 18, 2020

 Know How to Define Medical Necessity

-One of the most important building blocks of compliance, If you are dealing with third-party payers, is to understand their definition of medical necessity.
+One of the most important building blocks of consistent compliance, if you are dealing with third-party payers, is to understand their definition of medical necessity.
 To fully apply these principles in your practice, you must understand the difference between what is clinically appropriate in your mind and what the carrier believes is medically necessary.
 Most often this definition is in writing in the medical review policy.
 With Medicare, it is clearly laid out in the Local Coverage Document from your Medicare carrier.
 The definitions of acute, chronic, and maintenance care, and of medical necessity, can be the most important information items in your toolbox.
 Ensure that you are only submitting billing that is clearly in line with both your agreement and the medical review policy of the carrier.
 If there is a discrepancy, they won’t tell you that you can’t treat the patient, but they will expect the patient to cover the cost of service out of pocket.

 Never Give Away Services